- InboxDollars: Has so far paid its members over $40 Million. Watch videos, take surveys, shop and more. Join InboxDollars Now and Get Free $5

 - Transcribe Me (review)– Transcriptionists for Transcribe Me will transcribe short audio files rather than lengthy audio.
 Pay is weekly via PayPal or Alipay.

-- Transcribe Team – Make 40 cents to $1.25 per audio minute.
+- Transcribe Team (review) – Make 40 cents to $1.25 per audio minute.
 You can work as much or as little as you want and Transcribe Team guarantees steady work.

 If you have excellent general administration skills or call center experience, virtual assisting can be a fun, flexible, and varied job choice.